upstate-csci-236-master/master-program-recommender/README.md

 # Implementation Details:

-Your program will read user date from a file (name of file comes from command line) that contains sets of three lines.
+Your program will read user date from a file (name of this data file comes from command line) that contains sets of three lines.
 The first will contain a username, the second a book title and the third the rating that user gave the book.
 Example in repository.

-When your program starts it should read through the file (name from command line) and create a list with one occurrence of each book in the file.
+When your program starts it should read through the file and creates a list with one occurrence of each book in the file.
 For example, the file in the repository (ratings-small.txt) might produce the following list:

 ['1984', 'Cats', 'Harry Potter', 'Animal Farm', 'Watership Down', 'Lord of the Rings']